Students with caring responsibilities

 - chronic or terminal illness

-Our Student Access to Mental Health Support Service (SAMHS) offer confidential one-to-one support and provide information and guidance on a range of issues.
+Our Student Access to Mental Health Support (SAMHS) service offers confidential one-to-one support and gives information and guidance on a range of issues.

-Alternatively, you can visit our Student Online Support pages which will signpost you to the most appropriate information and services.
+Alternatively, you can visit our Support Hub pages, which will signpost you to the most appropriate information and services.

-To ensure you have access to all of the support available to you, please notify us of your caring responsibilities via the form below.
+To make sure you have access to all of the support available to you, notify us of your caring responsibilities via the form below.

-By law, you are entitled to an assessment of your needs to determine how you can balance your personal health and wellbeing with your role as a carer.
+By law, you're entitled to an assessment of your needs to determine how you can balance your personal health and wellbeing with your role as a carer.

-You can set up a meeting with the social services department for the area in which the person you are caring for lives to help you identify what support you need and how to access it.
+You can set up a meeting with the social services department in the area where the person you're caring for lives.
+This can help you identify what support you need and how to access it.

 - respite care